julian-molina/Documentation/pages/suite/suite-step-9.md

 The testing of strategies and trading ideas is at the core of successful trading, and Superalgos provides a powerful infrastructure for that matter.
 The instructions below will take you through the operational aspects of running a backtesting session, using an existing open-source strategy, the [Weak Hands Buster](suite-community-weak-hands-buster.html) as an example.
 The rest of this documentation provides valuable insights on the full potential behind the set of testing tools available.

-{% include important.html content="Before running the backtesting session, make sure all Masters indicators in the Binance BTC/USDT market have been calculated until the present time.
+{% include important.html content="Before running the backtesting session, make sure all Masters indicators and Sparta's EMA in the Binance BTC/USDT market have been calculated until the present time.
 To do this, refer to the tools you learnt about in previous steps.
 If all indicators are up to 100%, then you may completely stop the data mining operation and continue with the following instructions." %}

 ## Start Here